saijayanthsri/Python-Learning-/README.md

 * User input validation
 * Game logic implementation

+### 🔐 Caesar Cipher Game

+A Python program that "encrypts" and "decrypts" messages using the Caesar Cipher technique.
+Users can choose to encode or decode text by shifting letters through the alphabet.
+This project helped me practice:

+* Strings and string manipulation
+* Lists
+* Functions
+* Loops
+* Conditional statements
+* User input handling
+* Basic encryption and decryption logic

 ### 🔐 Password Generator

 A Python program that generates random passwords based on user-defined requirements.
 This project helped me practice: